 Futures positions may be illiquid because, for example, most U.S. commodity exchanges limit fluctuations in certain futures contract prices during a single day by regulations referred to as "daily price fluctuation limits" or "daily limits."
 Once the price of a contract for a particular future has increased or decreased by an amount equal to the daily limit, positions in the future can neither be taken nor liquidated unless traders are willing to effect trades at or within the limit.
 Futures contract prices on various commodities or financial instruments occasionally have moved the daily limit for several consecutive days with little or no trading.
 Similar occurrences could prevent an Investment Fund from promptly liquidating unfavorable positions and could subject such Investment Fund, and therefore the Fund, to substantial losses.
 In addition, Investment Funds may not be able to execute futures contract trades at favorable prices if trading volume in such contracts is low.
-It is also possible that an exchange or the CFTC may suspend trading in a particular contract, order immediate liquidation and settlement of a particular contract or order that trading in a particular contract be conducted for liquidation only.
+It is also possible that an exchange or the CFTC may suspend trading in a particular contract be conducted for liquidation only.
 In addition, the CFTC and various exchanges impose speculative position limits on the number of positions that may be held in particular commodities.
 Trading in commodity futures contracts and options are highly specialized activities that may entail greater than ordinary investment or trading risks.